theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/setup/installation.md

 !!! warning
     **Errors due to different version numbers.** <br>
     Differences in version numbers of Designer and Server may lead to errors.<br>
-    Make sure that Designer and Server are of the same release and have identical version numbers.
+    Make sure that Designer and Server have identical version numbers.

 ### Installation Directory Files